fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### Food Will Win the War
 - DUE: Cookbook comparisons (to be presented in class): Compare approaches of any two modern cookbooks.

-- Cecilia Gowdy-Wygant, _Cultivating Victory: The Women’s Land Army and the Victory Garden Movement_, 1-12; 131-161. [online](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=2039400)
+- Cecilia Gowdy-Wygant, _Cultivating Victory: The Women’s Land Army and the Victory Garden Movement_, 1-12; 131-161.
+[ProQuest Ebook](http://ebookcentral.proquest.com/lib/unm/detail.action?docID=2039400)
 - Harvey A. Levenstein, _Paradox of Plenty_ (Golden Age of Food Processing), 101-118.
 [PDF](readings/food-processing.pdf)
 - Wallach, 124-141 (Gender and American Appetite).
 - Mark Weiner, "Consumer culture and participatory democracy: The story of Coca‐Cola during World War II", 109-129.
 [PDF]()